 It could be the scar from that C-section or appendectomy that’s giving you trouble, even if the surgery is years or decades in the past.

 Internal and external scars, even long-since healed, can cause sensitivity, pain, and reduced mobility.
 Knowing the proper way to manage scar tissue can help you reduce or resolve those issues, on any scar, anywhere on your body.
-Practicing scar massage on new incisions (once healed) can help avoid problem years in the future.
+Practicing scar massage on new incisions (once healed) can help avoid problems years in the future.

-To learn more about “restricted scars” and how to handle them, Gennev turned once again to our fabulous physical therapists, Brianna Droessler-Aschliman PT, DPT, CMTPT and Meagan Peeters-Gebler PT, DPT, CSCS, CMTPT.
+To learn more about “restricted scars” and how to handle them, Gennev turned once again to our fabulous physical therapists, Brianna Droessler-Aschliman PT, DPT, CMTPT and Meagan Peeters-Gebler PT, DPT, CSCS, CMTPT.

 First, it’s important to know a scar is more than just a line on your skin, says Meagan.
 Our bodies are made of numerous layers, and there may have been several incisions to get to whatever tissue or structure or organ the surgeon was trying to fix.
-So the “problem” scar may actually lie deep inside.
+So the “problem” scar may actually lie deep inside.

 Second, it helps to understand how scar tissue is formed.
-“Think of a mud puddle,” Meagan says.
+“Think of a mud puddle,” Meagan says.
 “To cover it up, you throw a bunch of straw on it.
 It covers the hole, but the pieces of straw land every which way and end up lying in different directions.
-That’s how scars form.”
+That’s how scars form.”

 Plus, says Bri, the cells that form a scar matrix are often tougher and more fibrous.
 This makes the scar tissue less flexible than the tissue around it.

-“Scars can even pull on surrounding skin and tissue and form adhesions,” says Bri.
+“Scars can even pull on surrounding skin and tissue and form adhesions,” says Bri.
 The pain, burning sensation, or restricted movement happens when you try to pull or twist against that adhesion.

 Scar massage helps by realigning existing scar tissue so the fibers are neatly organized and running parallel and perpendicular to one another, making the matrix of scar tissue much more flexible and elastic.
 Second, massage helps break up adhesions, freeing up restricted muscles, organs, and fascia for greater range of motion.
 Finally, massage can help establish a framework so any new tissue that’s created becomes part of this organized pattern.
 No more jumbled straw!